EverythingMe/overscroll-decor/README.md

 # Over-Scroll Support For Android's RecyclerView, ListView, GridView, ScrollView ...

-The library provides an iOS-like over-scrolling effect for many Android native views.
-It also allows for very easy expansion to support custom views.
+The library provides an iOS-like over-scrolling effect applicable over almost all Android native scrollable views.
+It is also built to allow for very easy adaptation to support custom views.

 The core effect classes are loose-[decorators](https://en.wikipedia.org/wiki/Decorator_pattern) of Android views, and are thus decoupled from the actual view classes' implementations.
 That allows developers to apply the effect over views while keeping them as untampered 'black-boxes'.
 Namely, it allows for keeping important optimizations such as view-recycling intact.